How much radon is in the air you’re breathing?

-Re-test $100 (no matter who performed the test in the past).
+Re-test $100 in Portland (no matter who performed the test in the past).
 Re-testing is recommended every 2 years or when any remodeling, weatherization or changes to ventilation/HVAC have been made.

 Continuous Radon Monitor test results are received on the day the test ends.